kitnil/awesome/README.md

 - [spy](https://github.com/jarun/spy) - :eyes: Linux kernel mode debugfs keylogger
 - [unbound](https://github.com/NLnetLabs/unbound) - Unbound is a validating, recursive, and caching DNS resolver.
 - [abduco](https://github.com/martanne/abduco) - abduco provides session management i.e. it allows programs to be run independently from its controlling terminal.
 That is programs can be detached - run in the background - and then later reattached.
 Together with dvtm it provides a simpler and cleaner alternative to tmux or screen.
-- [xnotify](https://github.com/phillbush/xnotify) - read notifications from stdin and display them on the screen
+- [xnotify](https://github.com/phillbush/xnotify) - read notifications from stdin and pop them up on the screen
 - [robotgo](https://github.com/go-vgo/robotgo) - RobotGo, Go Native cross-platform GUI automation  @vcaesar
 - [ripMIME](https://github.com/inflex/ripMIME) - MIME/email package decoder
 - [facebooc](https://github.com/jserv/facebooc) - Yet another Facebook clone written in C